-While we have inroads to make, at Lewis Tree Service our approach to safety and human performance is a combination of operational discipline and adaptive capacity.
-We train our craftworkers to follow established policies and procedures but also coach them to build the knowledge and practices that will enable them to create safety in highly variable situations.
+While we have inroads to make, the Lewis approach to human performance is a combination of operational discipline and adaptive capacity.
+We train our craftworkers to follow established policies and procedures (operational discipline) but also support them by building knowledge and practices that will enable them to create safety in highly variable situations (adaptive capacity).

 Example of operational discipline

-Follow the protocols to establish a work zone.
-Employ situational awareness (e.g., slope of land, speed of wind, lean of tree) and a second set of eyes to confirm the drop zone is adequate.
-Establish communication protocols to ensure no one enters the drop zone without express acknowledgement and permission from the trimmer.
+Follow the protocols to establish a drop zone.
+Employ situational awareness (e.g., size of canopy, slope of land, speed of wind, lean of tree) to ensure the drop zone is adequate.
+Establish communication protocols to ensure no one enters the drop zone without expressed acknowledgement and permission from the trimmer.

 Example of adaptive capacity